A Career and Academic Planning Experience for High-Ability Students in Grades 6-12 and Their Parents and Counselors

 The experience includes large and small group sessions for students and parents.
-Following an opening session, students in grades 6-8 attend four workshop sessions, each session offering 8 different topics.
-Parallel sessions are held for students in grades 9-12 and for parents.
-A lunchtime panel discussion with William & Mary students and an opportunity for a campus tour at the end of the day round out the program.
+Following an opening session, students in grades 6-8 attend four workshop sessions, each session offering six different topics.
+Parallel sessions are held for students in grades 9-12 and for parents and counselors.
+A lunchtime panel discussion with William and Mary students and an opportunity for a campus tour at the end of the day round out the program.

 About the Program

 - to expose high-ability learners to career opportunities related to the arts, humanities, mathematics, and sciences

 - to inform parents and counselors of considerations and guidelines for effective career and academic planning